Nugget-56/Nugget-56/README.md

 # Hi!
-I am Aayush:
+I am Aayush 👋
 I'm a passionate Software Engineer with a focus on Full-Stack development

 Currently I am working on FinBrief: an AI-powered Financial news aggregator